 Watch the video recording and access the slide presentation here, or read on for a summary.

 The webinar presented the findings of two recent studies: “Do Public Works Programmes Work?
-A systematic review of the evidence from programmes in low and lower-middle income countries in Africa and the MENA region” and “Design and Implementation Features of Public Works Programmes: What do we know about the drivers of success and failure to achieve programme objectives?”, both of which are the result of a collaboration between Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and the University of Passau, published on behalf of the German Ministry of Economic Cooperation and Development (BMZ).
+A systematic review of the evidence from programmes in low and lower-middle income countries in Africa and the MENA region” and “Design and Implementation Features of Public Works Programmes: What do we know about the drivers of success and failure to achieve programme objectives?”, both of which are the result of a collaboration between Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) and the University of Passau, published on behalf of the German Ministry of Economic Cooperation and Development (BMZ).

 The webinar, which was also organised by GIZ and the University of Passau, was moderated by Ralf Radermacher (Head of Social Protection Sector Initiative, GIZ) and speakers, Michael Grimm (Professor of Development Economics and Dean, University of Passau), Stefan Beierl (Research Assistant at the Chair of Development Economics, University of Passau), and discussant Rajeev Ahal (Project Director of Natural Resource Management in India, GIZ).